 Some of our operations employ hydraulic fracturing techniques to stimulate oil and natural gas production from unconventional geological formations, which entails the injection of pressurized fracturing fluids into a well bore.
 The federal Energy Policy Act of 2005 amended the SDWA to exclude hydraulic fracturing from the definition of "underground injection" under certain circumstances.
 However, the repeal of this exclusion has been advocated by certain advocacy organizations and others in the public.
 Legislation to amend the SDWA to repeal this exemption and require federal permitting and regulatory control of hydraulic fracturing, as well as legislative proposals to require disclosure of the chemical constituents of the fluids used in the fracturing process, previously have been introduced in Congress, without success.
-However, with the changes in the U.S. presidential administrations and the control of Congress, such legislation may have a better chance of passing in the future.
-In addition, the EPA at the request of Congress conducted a national study examining the potential impacts of hydraulic fracturing on drinking water resources.
+However, with the changes in the U.S. presidential administrations and the request of Congress conducted a national study examining the potential impacts of hydraulic fracturing on drinking water resources.
 The final report, Hydraulic Fracturing for Oil and Gas: Impacts from the Hydraulic Fracturing Water Cycle on Drinking Water Resources in the United States, was issued in December 2016.
 The report raised some concerns regarding potential vulnerabilities in the process that could impact drinking water.
 However, the EPA noted that data gaps and uncertainties limited the agency's ability to draw conclusions about the impact of hydraulic fracturing activities on drinking water sources.